-Call of Duty: Warzone has initially gained popularity, but there are still difficult problems for Activision about the long-term survival of this game.
+Call of Duty: Warzone has initially gained popularity, but there are still tricky problems for Activision about this game’s long-term survival.

-Opportunities: Free to Play model helps Call of Duty: Warzone reach a large number of gamers
+Opportunities: Free to Play model helps Call of Duty: Warzone reaches a large number of gamers.

 Call of Duty: Warzone this year also seems to learn this way when quietly announcing and launching quickly and for gamers to download.
-Not to mention the reputation and enormous influence of Call of Duty so far, with its large loyal fan community, Call of Duty: Warzone can completely reach more people. play new and have the opportunity to rise to the top of the market Free to Play game market.
+Not to mention the reputation and the enormous influence of Call of Duty so far, with its sizeable loyal fan community, Call of Duty: Warzone can ultimately reach more people.
+Play now and have the opportunity to rise to the top of the market Free to Play game market.

 Challenges: Battle Royale is an over-saturated game market

-Since 2017, with the success far surpassing Player Unknown’s Battleground, the game industry has witnessed a series of battle royale titles.
-From little known titles to popular brands like Call of Duty and Battlefield.
-Like many other trends in the gaming industry, there are so many battle royale genres that make gamers somewhat bored.
-It is fair to say that the battle royale has been saturated for a long time and only became somewhat hot again when Apex Legends brought a new breath to this genre last year.
+Since 2017, with success far surpassing Player Unknown’s Battleground, the game industry has witnessed many battle royale titles.
+From little known labels to popular brands like Call of Duty and Battlefield.
+Like many other gaming industry trends, there are so many battle royale genres that make gamers somewhat bored.
+It is fair to say that the battle royale has been saturated for a long time and only became moderately hot again when Apex Legends brought a new breath to this genre last year.

-Now that the big players like PUBG, Fortnite and Apex Legends have somewhat cooled down, this is an opportunity for Warzone to gain a foothold in the market but at the same time is a big difficulty when the gamers do not seem Still interested in battle royale.
-Before that we had Battlefield V, a cult brand like Call of Duty that launched a battle royale mode called Firestorm.
+Now that the big players like PUBG, Fortnite, and Apex Legends have somewhat cooled down, this is an opportunity for Warzone to gain a foothold in the market but at the same time is a great difficulty when the gamers do not seem Still interested in a battle royale.
+Before that, we had Battlefield V, a cult brand like Call of Duty that launched a battle royale mode called Firestorm.
 Despite being evaluated quite well, Firestorm quickly no longer appealed to players only a short time later.

-Infinity Ward and efforts to balance the chances of Warzone Perhaps the unique mark that Infinity Ward wants to create for Warzone lies in reducing the importance of the element of chance and giving gamers the chance to take revenge.
+Infinity Ward and efforts to balance the chances of Warzone Perhaps the unique mark that Infinity Ward wants to create for Warzone lies in reducing the importance of the element of chance and allowing gamers to take revenge.

-Clearly Call of Duty: Warzone may initially have a lot of players, but there is no guarantee that Warzone can entice and hold players for long without a proper long-term step.
-At the same time Warzone will still have to compete fiercely with Fortnite and Apex Legends when they have cooled down but still maintained a large number of players and really stable.
+Call of Duty: The warzone may initially have many players, but there is no guarantee that Warzone can entice and hold players for long without a proper long-term step.
+At the same time, Warzone will still have to compete fiercely with Fortnite and Apex Legends when they have cooled down but still maintained many players and stability.

 Challenging against fraud

 The eternal problem with online games is cheat hacking, especially FPS shooters with competitive elements.
-Games that have to buy money but still cheat hack rampant, with Free to Play game is definitely more painful when hackers can freely create new accounts to comfortably test hacking and sabotaging the game.
-Remember a year ago, Apex Legends encountered a similar problem when hackers flooded the game, causing EA and Respawn Entertainment to apply very drastic and aggressive measures that are somewhat limited.
+Games that have to buy money but still cheat hack rampant.
+Free to Play is more painful when hackers can freely create new accounts to test hacking and sabotage the game comfortably.
+Remember, a year ago.
+Apex Legends encountered a similar problem when hackers flooded the game, causing EA and Respawn Entertainment to apply very drastic and aggressive measures somewhat limited.

-Life cycle challenge: Is it still attractive when Call of Duty is still released every year?
+Life cycle challenge: Is it still attractive when Call of Duty is yet released every year?

-The fact is, there’s no year in the year-end holiday season without Call of Duty, that’s been going on for more than 10 years.
+The fact is, there’s no year in the year-end holiday season without Call of Duty, which’s been going on for more than ten years.
 Although Call of Duty: Warzone has just launched early this year, there will still be a new version released at the end of the year.
-Unless you are a nostalgic, want to stick with a long term Call of Duty game, the rest, the majority of gamers will also switch to a newer version and more players.
-And of course the annual version of Call of Duty will own all the single-player, multiplayer and co-op, richer content.
+Unless you are nostalgic, want to stick with a long term Call of Duty game, and the rest, most gamers will switch to a newer version and more players.
+And of course, the annual performance of Call of Duty will own all the single-player, multiplayer, and co-op, richer content.

-Or Activision actually has a higher ambition to use the Call of Duty community to make exciting games in the next 6 months to attract new fans and then let fans switch to the next Call of Duty game at the end. years just keep the new entrant group?
-Perhaps we will have to wait and see the true intent of this game company in the near future.
+Or Activision has a higher ambition to use the Call of Duty community to make exciting games in the next six months to attract new fans and then let fans switch to the next Call of Duty game at the end years keep the new entrant group?
+Perhaps we will have to wait and see this game company’s real intent shortly.